 In 1986, Saroo was a five-year-old child in India of a poor but happy rural family.
 On a trip with his brother, Saroo soon finds himself alone and trapped in a moving decommissioned passenger train that takes him to Calcutta, 1500 miles away from home.
 Now totally lost in an alien urban environment and too young to identify either himself or his home to the authorities, Saroo struggles to survive as a street child until he is sent to an orphanage.
 Soon, Saroo is selected to be adopted by the Brierley family in Tasmania, where he grows up in a loving, prosperous home.
 However, for all his material good fortune, Saroo finds himself plagued by his memories of his lost family in his adulthood and tries to search for them even as his guilt drives him to hide this quest from his adoptive parents and his girlfriend.
 Only when he has an epiphany does he realize not only the answers he needs, but also the steadfast love that he has always had with all his loved ones in both worlds.

-All of the actors involved doing a phenomenal job.
-Kidman delivers a performance up to par with her usual gloriousness, despite one of the most terrible wigs and frumpy wardrobe.
-Her speech later on in the film about ‘choosing her sons’ unlocked the waterworks for me (though touched up until this point, I had foolish aspirations that I’d make it all the way through without so much as a tear.
+All of the actors involved do a phenomenal job.
+Kidman delivers a performance up to par with her usual gloriousness, despite one of the most terrible wigs and a frumpy wardrobe.
+Her speech later on in the film about ‘choosing her sons’ unlocked the waterworks for me (Though touched up until this point, I had foolish aspirations that I’d make it all the way through without so much as a tear.
 Damn you, Kidman).
 Young Saroo is played by new-comer Sunny Pawar who lights up the screen; his performance is so honest, it’s easy to see how he beat out 4000 other children for the role.
-Dev Patel soars as adult Saroo, his dedication to physical transformation was lovely and not over the top.
+Dev Patel soars as adult Saroo; his dedication to physical transformation was lovely and not over the top.
 His luscious locks did so invoke a lion’s mane, I was almost devastated to see him with shorter hair at the end of the film.
-He’s so open and honest and even in his fixation, Patel doesn’t quite cross into mania.
+He’s so open and honest, and even in his fixation, Patel doesn’t quite cross into mania.
 My favorite performance was for a tiny part, the lovely Rooney Mara as Saroo’s girlfriend (which was an amalgamation of partners the real-life Saroo had during his search for his family).
-Mara’s not even in the movie long, her appearances are sparse, but there is just something about the way she quietly commands the screen, saying more in a look or a well placed gesture than nearly all of the dialogue that comes before and after her.
+Mara’s not even in the movie long; her appearances are sparse.
+But there is just something about the way she quietly commands the screen, saying more in a look or a well placed gesture than nearly all of the dialogue that comes before and after her.